cclib/cclib/doc/sphinx/development.rst

 * `Creating your own fork`_ of cclib in order to develop
 * `Creating a pull request`_ to contribute your changes
-* Reviewing and merging open pull requests (by someone else)
+* Reviewing and merging open pull requests into master
 * Using `issues`_ to plan and prioritize future work

 .. _`forks and pull requests`: https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests